Greene County, New York Records

 Greene County, NY Courthouse

 The Greene County Courthouse is located in Catskill, New York.
 Also contact local Town Clerks.
 They are responsible for vast amounts of local information from deeds, property transfers, and genealogical materials.
 Research on place and road names, the history of property transfers and much more are available through your Town Clerk.
 They are a tremendous resources.
 Learn More About State of New York Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Greene county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.